jaidencode/Unix-Optrix/README.md

 qemu-system-x86_64 -cdrom OptrixOS.iso
 ```

-`setup_bootloader.py` also creates a zero-filled 100&nbsp;MB image named
-`drive_c.img` that is packaged alongside `disk.img` in the ISO.
-The running
-kernel does not currently implement a block device driver so this file acts only
+`setup_bootloader.py` embeds a small MBR with two partitions.
+The first holds
-as a placeholder for future storage experiments.
+the kernel while the second is a 100&nbsp;MB region reserved for future storage.
+For convenience this second partition is also written out as `drive_c.img` and
+packaged with the ISO.
+When the disk image exceeds floppy sizes the script uses
+El&nbsp;Torito hard-disk boot mode so any `disk.img` size works for creating an
+ISO.

 ## Built-in terminal